Tomographic beta-gamma spectroscopy of nuclear beta decay: PandaX-4T TPC for TBGS

-The $\beta+\gamma$/ICEs events measured with PandaX-4T are grouped to single-site (SS) and multiple-site (MS) events by counting the number of identifiable peaks in the \emph{S2} waveforms.
-Fig.~\ref{fig:detector_response_S2} demonstrates the SS and MS nature of different scenarios.
-The $\beta$ particle from $^{214}$Pb effectively appears as a single energy deposition in xenon.
-The corresponding \emph{S2} waveform has one single peak, as shown in Fig.~\ref{fig:detector_response_S2}a.
-For $^{214}$Pb ES decays, the emitted $\gamma$-ray may scatter multiple times.
-Depending on the vertical positions of the $\beta$ and $\gamma$ vertices, the $\beta$-$\gamma$ cascade may appear as an SS or MS event (Fig.~\ref{fig:detector_response_S2}).
-The discrimination of SS and MS events further helps PandaX-4T TPC to identify the energy deposits from different decay branches of $^{214}$Pb.
+Events containing both $\beta$ and $\gamma$/ICE energy deposits are classified as single-site (SS) or multiple-site (MS) according to the number of distinct peaks in the \emph{S2} waveform.
+Figure~\ref{fig:detector_response_S2} illustrates representative SS and MS scenarios.
+A $\beta$ particle from $^{214}$Pb typically produces a single localized energy deposition, resulting in one \emph{S2} peak (Fig.~\ref{fig:detector_response_S2}a).
+For ES decays, the emitted $\gamma$ ray may undergo multiple Compton scatterings before being absorbed; depending on the vertical separation between the $\beta$ and $\gamma$ vertices, the resulting $\beta$–$\gamma$ cascade can appear as either an SS or MS event (Fig.~\ref{fig:detector_response_S2}).
+The ability to discriminate between SS and MS events enables the PandaX-4T TPC to further isolate energy deposits from individual decay branches of $^{214}$Pb.